 There has been a constant increase in acquisitions in the A/B testing space and it seems it’s a space that gets a lot of interest from investors and marketing suites to complete their platforms.
 Oracle bought Maxymiser in August 2015 and Flipkart acquired Appiterate only four months before that and Qubit quickly announced the integration with the new Appiterate to compliment their platform with mobile features.

 Last year Dropbox bought E-Commerce A/B Testing Service Predictive Edge and then shut it down, it is believed that Dropbox made this move for their own team and not to run predictive edge for future.
-VentureBeat wrote an interesting report analysed the market and Stewart Rogers said in that report:
+VentureBeat wrote an interesting report analyzed the market and Stewart Rogers said in that report:

 Whether via acquisition, adding features, or via a completely new tool, the next big CRO vendor will be one that offers A/B(n) split testing, multivariate testing, heat mapping, scroll mapping, web analytics, funnel analysis, mobile analytics, user testing, expert feedback, and concept testing — across all content delivery types/channels (website, mobile, email etc.)